 35% of Rotorua’s population is Maori and the reason for that goes back to the time when the tribes just arrived in New Zealand.
 Shortly after they discovered lake Rotorua and it’s geothermal surroundings.
 They immediately saw the benefits, providing hot water and fertile soil.
 They also gave a spiritual meaning to the region.
 Nowadays there are numerous villages that you can visit and experience a journey back in time.

 Just for 1 night I would suggest to stay at Base Hostel.
 The positive aspects were the close proximity to the city and the free parking space for the driving backpackers.
 Wi-fi was available at the reception but only until 9pm, otherwise you need to pay $6 for 24h.

 Things to do and attractions in Rotorua

 Geothermal reserve walk in Hell’s Gate

-If looking at the active geysers and boiling mud is not enough for you then you can also immerse yourself into it’s waters and experience nature’s healing beauty therapy.
 There is a separate charming area where you can relax and enjoy the landscaped view.
 I need to warn you though, your skin will have an egg odor for a few days.
 Addendum, you will need around 2h to visit this unique place.

 Wine tasting at Volcanic Hill and skyline

 New Zealand is famous for it’s rich variety of great wine.
-Every region produces it’s own liquid pride, so does Rotorua.
+Every region produces it’s own liquid pride, as does Rotorua.
 Nevertheless there are only two amazing winemakers, who are creating divine wine together, Sean Beer and Brent Park.
 They gathered experience from all over the world and decided to produce high quality wine, poetically named Volcanic Hills.
 Their winery is small and they sell directly to costumers which makes their wine even more exclusive.

 Night tour in Rotorua